Gerry-Aballa/pickup-lines-Api/README.md

-# Flask API that returns a random pickupline
+# Fast API that returns a random pickupline

 ### Requirements